 “Fortunately we had the experience and money funds to escape the mess at Heathrow, others didn’t.”

 Not the first IT crash for British Airways…

 Bott and Co calculates that BA could be forced to pay out £100m in flight cancellation compensation plus an extra £50m due for care and assistance, which includes hotel accommodation for stranded passengers and additional expenses such as couriers for baggage.

 Passengers who have had flights cancelled will be eligible for compensation as we don’t consider this event to be an extraordinary circumstance.

-Coby Benson, Flight Delay Legal Manager at Bott and Co, said: “British Airways have had several IT glitches over the last couple of years but nothing quite on the scale of this latest crisis.
+Coby Benson, Flight Delay Compensation Solicitor at Bott and Co, said: “British Airways have had several IT glitches over the last couple of years but nothing quite on the scale of this latest crisis.
 Passengers who have had flights cancelled will be eligible for compensation as we don’t consider this event to be an extraordinary circumstance.

 “The specific criteria for amounts and delay lengths depend on whether alternate flights were offered or not and how long the delay ultimately lasted for.
 British Airways can’t get away with refunding passengers and hoping that’s the end of the matter – they are obliged to provide compensation under Regulation 261/2004 and we’re already starting to help passengers recover that compensation.”